BenHadjKhalifaMedAziz/stage3D/README.md

   - Uses dictionaries for faster cell lookups, avoiding iterative overhead associated with lists.
   - Ensures efficient computation even with extensive room generation involving hundreds of rooms.

+Here are two examples to illustrate the optimization:
+1. The first example shows the memory usage and performance of an older version before optimization.
+As you can see, rendering just 17 main rooms took over 9 minutes and consumed 4.6 GB of RAM.
+2. The second example showcases a recent optimized 3D version with 50 rooms, which consumes only around 1.2 GB of RAM, even with all the 3D assets included.

+1. **before**
     <img width="452" alt="OLD VERSION RAM" src="https://github.com/user-attachments/assets/8bb024fc-636c-4aab-9e36-3ae0112216b2">
 <img width="715" alt="opt" src="https://github.com/user-attachments/assets/8a17865b-1736-4a1a-bcac-98b4a828dbcb">

+2. **after**
 <img width="1139" alt="popt1" src="https://github.com/user-attachments/assets/45784d52-6fdd-4960-a16d-138865c74296">
 <img width="654" alt="popt2" src="https://github.com/user-attachments/assets/9537f506-b331-4477-a9a1-c81477ec666c">